Welcome to the Queens Road Medical Practice website

 We hope you will find the website as informative as possible, so please feel free to browse and look for the information that best helps you to access the services you need.
 If you have any feedback, we would be more than pleased to hear from you.

 The Practice was formed in 1992 by the amalgamation of the long established Albany and Grange End practices and has been providing ‘Primary Care’ services to the residents and visitors to Guernsey for nearly 30 years.
 The Practice comprises of 18 Doctors, supported by experienced Nursing and Musculoskeletal Teams and operates from two surgeries, one at Queens Road in St Peter Port and one at Le Longfrie in the parish of St Pierre du Bois.

 We are a team of over 60 people who endeavour to provide an excellent service and a warm welcome!

-If a patient has COVID-19 symptoms but does not need a doctor we ask that they call the Public Health clinical helpline on 756938 or 756969 where they will be advised accordingly.
+If a patient has COVID symptoms but does not need a doctor we ask that they call the Public Health clinical helpline on 756938 or 756969 where they will organise testing as appropriate.

 We would like to thank all of you for being so helpful in these challenging times.